-The closure of Kids Company this summer has drawn attention to a number of problems associated with the proper management of a charity’s resources, and the difficulties which all charities may face when funding issues arise.
+The closure of Kids Company has drawn attention to a number of problems associated with the proper management of a charity’s resources, and the difficulties which all charities may face when funding issues arise.

 Do trustees have a responsibility to keep the charity’s operations and finances under review and to ensure the maintenance and fulfilment of the charity’s existing activities and purposes when funding has ceased to be available?
 Do employees have to keep trustees informed of matters which may reflect on the charity’s reputation or financial standing?